Quasi-alternating surgeries: Introduction

 \addtocontents{toc}{ } A knot $K$ in $S^3$ is called an \textit{L-space knot} if $K$ admits a Dehn surgery to a Heegaard Floer L-space~\cite{OS05}.\footnote{A $3$-manifold $M$ is an L-space if its Heegaard Floer homology groups fulfill $\rk(\widehat{\HF}(M))=\chi(\widehat{\HF}(M))$, cf.~\cite{kotelskiy2022thin}.}

 All known examples of L-space knots in $S^3$ admit a non-trivial Dehn surgery to an L-space that is the double branched cover of a link in $S^3$.
-Indeed, the first known examples of asymmetric L-space knots in $S^3$ were shown to be L-space knots because they admitted a Dehn surgery to the double branched cover of an alternating link \cite{BL17}.
-It is thus natural that one should wish to study when surgeries on L-space knots are double branched covers over $S^3$ and, given such a surgery, what we can say about the branching sets.
+Indeed, the first known examples of asymmetric\footnote{Recall that a $3$-manifold is called asymmetric if its mapping class group is trivial.
+A knot is called asymmetric, if its exterior is asymmetric.} L-space knots in $S^3$ were shown to be L-space knots because they admitted a Dehn surgery to the double branched cover of an alternating link \cite{BL17}.
+It is thus natural that one should wish to study when surgeries on L-space knots are a double branched cover of a link in $S^3$ and, given such a surgery, what we can say about the branching sets.

 Let $K$ be a knot in $S^3$, $r\in \Q$ be any non-trivial slope, and $K(r)$ be the result of Dehn surgery on $K$ with slope $r$.
 The slope $r$ is an \textit{L-space slope} or a \textit{dbc slope} if $K(r)$ is an L-space or the double branched cover of a link in $S^3$, respectively.
 Similarly, the slope $r$ is an \textit{alternating slope}, a \textit{quasi-alternating slope}, or a \textit{thin slope} if $K(r)$ is the double branched cover of a non-trivial link in $S^3$ that is alternating, quasi-alternating, or Khovanov thin, respectively.
 See Section~\ref{sec:definitions} for the definitions of these terms.
-Using this language, the proper containments of links \begin{quote} \{non-split alternating\} $\subsetneq$ \{quasi-alternating\} $\subsetneq$ \{Khovanov thin\} \end{quote} yield the following implications for a slope of a non-trivial knot: \begin{quote} alternating $\implies$ quasi-alternating $\implies$ thin $\implies$ dbc $\cap$ L-space \end{quote} In particular, any knot with an alternating, quasi-alternating, or thin slope is an L-space knot.
+Using this language, the proper containments of links \begin{quote} \{non-split alternating\} $\subsetneq$ \{quasi-alternating\} $\subsetneq$ \{Khovanov thin\} \end{quote} yield the following implications for a slope of a non-trivial knot: \begin{quote} alternating\footnote{The double branched cover of a split link is reducible with an $S^1 \times S^2$ summand.
+However, Property R~\cite{Ga87} implies that only the unknot has such a surgery among knots in $S^3$.} $\implies$ quasi-alternating $\implies$ thin $\implies$ dbc $\cap$ L-space\footnote{It follows from~\cite{OS05} that the double branched cover of a thin knot is an L-space, see for example Theorem 4.5 in~\cite{Marengon_thesis}.} \end{quote}

+In particular, any knot with an alternating, quasi-alternating, or thin slope is an L-space knot.

 Here we concentrate on quasi-alternating surgeries, since alternating surgeries are studied extensively in \cite{BKM_alt}.
-Quasi-alternating surgeries are significantly harder to understand and classify than alternating surgeries, which are amenable to study via the use of changemaker lattices \cite{GreeneLRP,Gr13,Gr14,Greene2015genusbounds,Gi15,Mc15,Mc16,McCoyAltUnknotting,Mc17}.
+Quasi-alternating surgeries are significantly harder to understand and classify than alternating surgeries, which are amenable to study via the use of changemaker lattices \cite{Gr13,GreeneLRP,Gr14,Greene2015genusbounds,Gi15,Mc15,Mc16,McCoyAltUnknotting,Mc17}.

 In particular, we develop methods in \S \ref{sec:strategies} to search for quasi-alternating slopes on hyperbolic knots and use them in \S \ref{sec:asym_census} and \S \ref{sec:sym_census} to determine which knots in the SnapPy census admit a quasi-alternating surgery.
 Notably, this enables the completion of the classification of L-space knots in the census, see \S \ref{sec:classification}.
 We overview these results in \S \ref{subsec:QAsurgeries-overview}.